tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/Bz1IQJj.png" width=300/>

-We can do the same for `GIVE` but `LOVE` will need just a little bit more help getting into place.
+Adding `100xp` to `GIVE` will also do the trick but `LOVE`  will needs just a little more push in the right direction to get it into place.

 ```css
 .give {